Hey baby, do you want to lick my detox?

 This means beans instead of steak, unsweetened non-dairy milk instead of cow’s milk, grapes instead of candy, green smoothies instead of coffee, tofu instead of chicken, brown rice instead of white rice, water instead of soda, cucumber rounds and hummus instead of cheese and crackers, and leafy greens and cruciferous veggies at every damn turn.

-The only thing that can successfully cleanse and detoxify the body, is the body itself – no box of pills can do it for us.
+The only thing that can successfully cleanse and detoxify the body, is the body itself – no box of pills can do this for us.

-And when we eat the right fuel, the body will do exactly what it needs to do all on its own, and we will be constantly cleaned out, refreshed, energized, super damn healthy, and ready for anything.
+And when you eat the right fuel, your body will do exactly what it needs to do all on its own, and you’ll be constantly cleaned out, refreshed, energized, super damn healthy and ready for anything.

-You have to look at the bigger picture and focus on eating nutrient dense foods three times a day and eliminating foods that caused the internal detox system to become strained in the first place.
+You have to look at the bigger picture and focus on eating nutrient dense foods at every meal and eliminating foods that caused the internal detox system to become strained and overwhelmed in the first place.

 The picture that today’s fuckery paints is this:

-Don’t be swayed by sexy buzz words, and know that you don’t need to detox or cleanse, you need to eat whole plant foods in their natural state.
+Don’t be swayed by sexy buzz words, and know that you don’t need to detox or cleanse, you need to eat whole plant foods in their natural state – every day.
 This will change your entire life.